-Oh, toilets, such incredibly imperative devices but devices that so few people ever talk about or discuss at length.
+Oh, toilets, such incredibly imperative devices — but devices that so few people ever talk about or discuss at length.
 You might even think that if you’ve seen one toilet, you’ve seen them all, or that the only thing worth deciding upon is whether you want fun and functional features like an integrated bidet or dual-flush capabilities.
 But pull in those reigns!
-There’s is so much more to consider when choosing what throne to add to your throne room.
+There is so much more to consider when choosing which throne to add to your throne room.

 Before you head to your local home improvement store or click over to an online retailer, it’s best to prepare yourself for a great array of choices.
 Toilets come in many different configurations, styles, and features, including features you may have never heard of.

-For example, did you know that there are now fantastically effective self-cleaning toilets that have a section where you can add a heavy-duty cleaning solution?
-With these modern toilets, every time you flush, the throne enjoys a quick clean or you can press a setting for a deep clean cycle to get that porcelain truly sparkling.
+For example, did you know that there are now fantastically effective self-cleaning toilets that have a compartment where you can add a heavy-duty cleaning solution?
+With these modern toilets, every time you flush, the throne enjoys a quick clean.
+Or you can select a setting for a deep clean cycle to get that porcelain truly sparkling.

-However, while these extra features and components are incredibly important, the very first thing to look at is toilet dimensions.
-After all, you don’t want to get a toilet that’s so large guests hit their knees on the wall when they stand-up or you’re forced to give up your favorite side cabinetry for the excess space.
+However, while these extra features and components are fun and important, the very first thing to look at is toilet dimensions.
+After all, you don’t want to get a toilet that’s so large that guests hit their knees on the wall when they stand-up, or you’re forced to give up your favorite side cabinets to accommodate your gargantuan throne.
 You also don’t want to get a toilet that’s so small it makes the rest of your bathroom appliances and furnishings look comical.
-Then there’s also the height to consider.
+Then there’s the height to consider.
 Too high and you’re tip-toeing even while sitting and too short and you might as well be squatting.

 So how to find the just-right toilet dimensions?
-While every person and family is unique, we hope the following look at different toilet dimensions to help you get an idea of quality set-ups as well as how to set-up those toilets:
+While every person and family is unique, we hope the following look at different toilet dimensions will help you get an idea of quality setups as well as how to set-up those toilets.